 Look at the Space You Have

 The garden that you are going to grow depends on the space that you have available to you, a huge yard or a small balcony patio.
 Even when you think there is no space available to you, there might be unconventional growing space such as a wall or the ability to hang baskets.
 A small garden plot is best in a large yard, container gardens for patios or indoor settings, and vertical or hanging gardens when you don’t have any ground space to place pots.

 Organic or Non-organic Gardening

-A lot of people think that they cannot afford to grow an organic garden, but it is very cost effective to grow all your vegetables in a natural way.
+A lot of people think that they cannot afford to grow an organic garden, but it is very cost effective to grow all your vegetables naturally.
 Instead of using expensive fertilizers and pesticides, you use things that are not harmful to the environment, many of which you might already have in your home.
 Either option requires research into the best ways of using what you have available to you and growing what you want in a way that will maximize your harvest.
 Landscaping supply stores offer organic soil if you need more than the bags they sell at a store and can be a cheaper option.
 You can also compost throughout the year to have rich soils for your garden.
-Plant marigolds to keep bugs at bay and egg shells around the base to keep the smooth crawlers off.
+Plant marigolds to keep bugs at bay and eggshells around the base to keep the smooth crawlers off.
 Remember to find organic seeds as well.

 Garden Size and Time

 The larger your garden, the more time you need to dedicate to tending and harvesting what you grow.
 For this reason, it is important that you only establish a garden as large as the amount of time and work commitment that you want to give to the garden.
 A small four by six-foot garden is sufficient enough to provide for a rotating amount of crops that can be enjoyed by a small family, however, if you want to grow enough to provide for all your vegetable needs throughout the summer and into fall, you are going to need a much bigger garden.